jhumelsine/jhumelsine.github.io/_posts/2024-10-18-prompt-engineering-patterns2.md

 # Summary
 Prompt engineering patterns are not exclusive.
 Use them in combination.
 The previous _Meeting of the Minds_ used at least three patterns, possibly a few more.

 Explore more patterns on your own.
-Follow the reference link below to more prompt engineering patterns than I could jam into this blog post.
+Follow the reference link below to more prompt engineering patterns.

 # References
 [references](https://jhumelsine.github.io/2024/09/25/prompt-engineering-patterns1.html#references)